 What is Respondus, and how does it work?

 Respondus can refer to two different online proctoring tools: Respondus Lockdown Browser and Respondus Monitor.
 These tools are often used together during a remote assessment, but Lockdown Browser can also be used individually.
 Respondus is a downloadable application that will need to be installed prior to the assessment, but there is no obligation to retain these programs on your computer after an assessment is complete.

 Respondus Lockdown Browser is an application that locks functions of your computer during an assessment to discourage cheating.
 For example, while using Lockdown Browser, you won’t be able to open a Google search, access files on your computer or navigate away from the assessment screen.
 It also locks certain functions like copy-paste, messaging, screen sharing and print screen.
 For more information about how Lockdown Browser works, visit the Respondus website.

 Respondus Monitor is an application that uses your webcam to record you during a remote assessment, and can be used as an extra feature on top of Lockdown Browser.
 These recordings are then analyzed using artificial intelligence to flag any suspicious activity that is consistent with cheating — for example, if the person taking the assessment switches to someone else halfway through.
 It’s important to note, though, that being flagged does not immediately lead to disciplinary action.
 Any activity that is flagged by the system is then submitted to your instructor for review.
 For more information on how Monitor works, visit the Respondus website.

-What are McMaster’s terms for Fall 2020 and Winter 2021 online proctoring?
+What are McMaster’s terms for online proctoring?

 McMaster reviewed seven online proctoring solutions before selecting Respondus.
 The use of Respondus will be continually evaluated throughout the one-year license agreement.
 Key priorities identified by the steering committee included: